ducflair/duc/README.md

 ## Community and Support

-Join our growing community to discuss, collaborate, and share insights about the .duc format.
-Connect with us on [Platform](https://www.notion.so/URL) or follow our [Social Media](https://www.notion.so/URL) for the latest updates.
-For support, feel free to open an issue or contact us at [Email](https://www.notion.so/URL).
+Join our growing community to discuss, collaborate, and share insights about the duc format.
+Connect with us on [Ducflair Community](https://www.ducflair/community) or follow our [Social Media](https://www.ducflair.com/socials) for the latest updates.
+For support, feel free to open an issue or contact us at [Feedback](https://www.ducflair.com/feedback).

 ---